hbc/Intro-to-R-2-day/lessons/05_introR-data-manipulation2.md

 sample12       KO    typeB
 ```

-You can use similar syntax to select specific rows using row names:
+While there is no equivalent `$` syntax to select a row by name, you can select specific rows using the row names:

 ```r
 metadata[c("sample10", "sample12"),]